Remodeling an outdated half bath with a modern farmhouse style on a budget!

 Since we removed that lovely built-in sink(LOL) we no longer had any storage space so I went in search next for a shelving unit.
 Again, trying to find one in my budget was not easy, but good ole’ Walmart saved the day!
 This shelf was the perfect size to hang over the toilet!

-I added fresh towels and a few other much-needed items for guests.
+I added fresh towels, extra soup and other essential for guests.
 I also couldn’t resist hanging this vintage sign I picked up years ago at a yard sale.
 Ya’ all know how much I love a little aqua in my life!

 New curtains for the window came next, along with two picture frames I picked up at another thrift store for .25 each.
 I purchased two vintage looking patents for a toilet and toilet paper to fill each frame but sadly they are on back order.